-At the time of our inspection the practice was able to take on new private and payment plan patients, but not new NHS patients.
+At the time of our inspection the practice was able to take on a small number of new NHS patients per week.
+It was hoping to increase this amount with the recent recruitment of additional staff.

 Emergency slots for patients in dental pain were available each day, and the practice's answerphone provided telephone numbers for patients needing emergency dental treatment when the practice was not open.
-Staff told us of an occasion that they gave up their Bank Holiday to support a patient who needed an urgent appointment.